|

-In various areas, AIDS victims or HIV-positive persons and their children often need
+In various areas, AIDS victims or HIV-positive persons and their

-Many children in various parts of the world are orphaned by AIDS and may also be
+other items.
+Many children in various parts of the world are orphaned by

-infected by the same disease.
-You can give money, materials from your
+AIDS and may also be infected by the same disease.
+You can give money,

-business or collections, or items that you purchase.
+materials from your business or collections, or items that you purchase.

 Below the list of Needed Gifts, the Giving Resources will help you distribute